microsoft/rag-e2e-sample/README.md

 This repo contains a collection of end to end samples that demonstrates various RAG patterns.
 It also provides feature specific code.

 In general, RAG process can be decomposed into three major steps:
-1. Storing and retrieving documents from vector database: For this repo, we are using Azure cognitive search (ACS) service to store and retreive document.
+1. Storing and retrieving documents from vector database: For this repo, we are using Azure cognitive search (ACS) service to store and retrieve document.
 We have another repo that has other databases.

 2. Designing a chatbot: Chatbot can have many features such as memory, context retrieval, etc. This repo mainly focuses on different approaches to design a chatbot

 3. Deploying a chatbot: We are currently using streamlit just for demonstration of end-2-end functionality.
-However, there are many other ways in whic hthe chatbot can be deployed.
+However, there are many other ways in which the chatbot can be deployed.